tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 ### Validate Your Signature

 Use this generator to create a signature with any of the available encryption methods.
-This functionality assists you in verifying the `sign` value that PayU sends to your confirmation page.
+This functionality assists you in verifying the `sign` value that PayU sends to your confirmation URL.

 <div>
 {{< confirmationpage/signaturegen_conf_en >}}